-It’s not only the cheap price I like about the Otto Electric Pan, though.
-It’s also the fact that it looks cute in my kitchen (it comes in either bright pink or fluorescent green), and that it’s small.
+It is not only the cheap price I like about the Otto Electric Pan, though.
+It is also that it looks cute in my kitchen (it comes in either bright pink or fluorescent green), and that it is small.
 That means it doesn’t take up half my counter space, which is hugely important when your kitchen is as small as mine is.

-All in all, if you’re in Thailand and looking for a small, cheap electric pan that will cook basic dishes in your home — and cook them well — you can’t do much better than the Otto Electric Pan Model SP 300A.
+All in all, if you are in Thailand and looking for a small, cheap electric pan that will cook basic dishes in your home — and cook them well — you can’t do much better than the Otto Electric Pan Model SP 300A.
 Not for that cheap of a price.
-You’ll find it at Tesco Lotus, Big C and online at Lazada.